10 Common Invoicing Mistakes (And How to Avoid Them)

 When it comes to taxes, Hiveage even includes a flexible feature to help you itemize costs and save the specific setup for each client.
 This can speed up your invoicing process significantly.

-Conclusion: Avoid Invoicing Mistakes
+Conclusion: Avoid Mistakes in Your Invoicing Process

 Invoicing is a central part of doing business, especially for freelancers and small teams.
 Getting paid on time can be the difference between a good and a bad month, so making sure your invoicing process is watertight is crucial.